This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Let your brisket get to room temperature.

 • Place brisket in the crock pot.
-If it is to big to fit, slice brisket and then place in crock pot.
+If the size of your brisket is to large, slice brisket and then place in crock pot then cover with a lid.

 • Set the juices aside that were reserved.